Table of Contents

 - Target weights will likely be a range (typically of about 20 lbs)

-- Clinical markers like getting your period back, normal GI function, and hair regrowth or loss of lanugo, will impact weight goal
+- Clinical markers like getting your period back, normal GI function, and hair regrowth or loss of lanugo, will help to determine the amount of weight you need to restore

 - Weight gain expectations may include overshoot weight gain for tissue and organ repair